paritytech/txwrapper-core/packages/txwrapper-examples/assetHubPolkadot/README.md

-# Statemint/Statemine Sufficient Asset Example:
+# Asset Hub Polkadot/Asset Hub Kusama Sufficient Asset Example:

-Note: this example uses the substrate chain `trappist-rococo` which serves as a wrapper for a statemint/statemine environment
+Note: this example uses the substrate chain `trappist-rococo` which serves as a wrapper for a Asset Hub Polkadot/Asset Hub Kusama environment

 ## How to construct a transaction using a sufficient asset to pay fees in `txwrapper-core`